isellsoap/francescoschwarz.com/src/_content/posts/2019-05-16-beyond-tellerrand-2019-duesseldorf.md

   alt: 'Mike on the beyond tellerrand stage.'
 %}

 Besides the absolutely fascinating psychological and mythological concepts behind the hero’s journey (I will never look at movies the same way as I did before having listened to the talk) and the skilled way how Mike structured and presented it, what I took home with me is mainly this: quality matters and attention to detail matters.
 People are actively being shaped by the stories you tell them.
 Good stories produce positive and empathetic behavioral patterns; they remind humans of what it means to be human.
 Bad stories produce the opposite.
 And: the unconscious plays a huge part in how we as humans and the environment we live in are being shaped.
-For me this also directly relates to things like beauty (as a concept in life; check out [Stefan Sagmeister’s talk at the beyond tellerrand 2018](https://beyondtellerrand.com/events/munich-2018/speakers/stefan-sagmeister#talk) in Munich) or typography, in that their real value and importance is more often than not negated or just being ignored.
+For me this also directly relates to things like beauty (as a concept in life; check out [Stefan Sagmeister’s talk at the beyond tellerrand 2018](https://beyondtellerrand.com/events/munich-2018/speakers/stefan-sagmeister#talk) in Munich) or typography, in that their real value and importance is more often than not negated or being ignored.

 - [Mike’s website](http://www.mikehill.design/)
 - [Mike’s profile on the beyond tellerrand website](https://beyondtellerrand.com/events/duesseldorf-2019/speakers/mike-hill)